 bullet 18 hours for life threatening energy assistance.

-For your utility provider to note an OKDHS pledge on your account to prevent service being shut-off.
-Please keep in mind that some utility providers do not accept an OKDHS pledge as a form of payment until the actual payment has been received and recorded on their system.
+A pledge will be sent to participating providers to prevent service being shut-off.
+Please keep in mind that some providers do not accept a pledge as a form of payment.

 How do I know if I am eligible for LIHEAP?

 You will receive a letter in the mail called the Notice of Action letter.
 This notice will tell you if you were approved or denied for LIHEAP benefits.
-If you are approved, the notice will tell you the amount of benefits approved.
+If you are approved, the notice will reflect the benefit amount.
 If you are denied, the notice will tell you why.

 How much am I eligible for LIHEAP?

-Your LIHEAP Summer Cooling and Winter Heating benefit is based on household size.
-If eligible for energy crisis or life-threatening benefit, OKDHS will authorize the minimum required payment up to the maximum benefit to intervene for one month with the cut-off order, deposit for new account, or amount required for fuel to be delivered.
+Your LIHEAP Summer Cooling benefit is based on income and household size.
+The LIHEAP Winter Heating benefit in addition to income and household can vary based on fuel type or roomer/boarder status.
+If eligible for energy crisis or life-threatening benefit, OKDHS will authorize the minimum payment to resolve the energy crisis for one month.
+A household may only receive $750 per federal fiscal year in energy crisis payments.
 OKDHS will not pay for a final bill at a former service address, old debt carried over to the new account , or any services not covered by LIHEAP.

 What are the rules in LIHEAP?